AMERICAN STUDIES (AMST)

 This course investigates how we make and signify meaning through images, ranging from art to advertising to graffiti, and provides the critical tools to understand the visual worlds we inhabit.

 Introduces students to how legal education is conducted in the United States by mimicking the "1L" experience, or first year in law school.
-It is broken into units that represent classes every law school teaches in the first year: contracts, property, torts, criminal law, civil procedure, and constitutional law.
+Students gain a baseline knowledge of the US legal system, learn legal vocabulary, and develop the ability to read and analyze case law, providing necessary skills for continued legal education.
+The subject matter covered will include contracts, property, torts, criminal law, civil procedure, and constitutional law.

 This course examines Jewish American literary works in various genres from the nineteenth century to the present day.
 Together, we will interpret and critique the aesthetic and moral "worldview" of each work while simultaneously situating these works in the historical and cultural contexts in which they were created.